Gray Line Iceland - All you need to know about Easter in Iceland

 Easter traditions in Iceland

-Since 70% of the population is belonging to the Lutheran Church, there are naturally a few services in Churches over Iceland.
-If you don't know where to go, Hallgrímskirkja Church downtown Reykjavík is always a good choice.
+Since around 70% of the population belongs to the Lutheran Church, there are naturally several church services across Iceland during Easter.
+If you're not sure where to go, Hallgrímskirkja Church in downtown Reykjavík is always a good choice.

-Who does love to eat?
-Icelanders do!
-Easter in Iceland is about festive, and food on the table cannot be missing.
-Traditional Easter dinner in Iceland includes a roasted leg of lamb, sugar-glazed potatoes, and gravy.
-Trust us, is it always an experience to have this dish.
-And if you have a chance to have it in the Icelandic home atmosphere, you will have a moment in your life.
-If not, no worries, many restaurants in Iceland can offer you this dish on their menu, so you can enjoy this heaven in the mouth (as many Icelanders use to say).
+Who doesn't love to eat?
+Icelanders certainly do!
+Easter in Iceland is festive, and good food on the table is essential.
+A traditional Easter dinner in Iceland includes roasted leg of lamb, sugar-glazed potatoes, and rich gravy.
+It is always a memorable meal.
+If you get the opportunity to enjoy it in an Icelandic home, it is truly special.
+If not, many restaurants in Iceland offer this classic dish during Easter, so you can still enjoy this delicious tradition.

 Traditional-icelandic-meal-during-Easter